Reading Time: 6 minutes

 3. Copy only the links out of OSE, and paste under your Webmaster Tools export.

 At this point, you should have a tidy list of each URL from Google Webmaster Tools and Open Site Explorer.
 Only one column of links.
 Next, we head over to Cognitive SEO.

 Step 2 – Cognitive SEO Unnatural Link Detection

 There are a number of SaaS tools out there to help you find, classify URLs, and create disavow lists.
 I’ve heard great things about Sha Menz’s rmoov tool, There’s also SEO Gadget’s link categorization tool (everything they build is solid in my book).
-I once tried Remove’em with OK results.
+I once tried to Remove’em with OK results.
 Recently Cognitive SEO entered the space with their Unnatural Link Detection tool.
-With a little bit of input by you, it has its own secret sauce algorithm.
+With a little bit of input from you, it has its own secret sauce algorithm.
 I found the system to be quite accurate in most cases, classifying links into three buckets: OK, suspect, and unnatural.
 More info on the AI here.
-Also, if you read my blog regularly, you might remember my positive review of their Visual Link Explorer.

 Below I’ve used Greenlane as an example.
 Other than some directory submissions I did years ago, unnatural link building wasn’t an approach I took.
 But, looking at my keyword cloud, there are some commercial terms that I want to enter just to see what Cognitive thinks.
 Note, the more you fill in here, the better the results.
 The system can best classify when at least 70% of anchor text is classified as brand or commercial.

 Click submit, and Cognitive quickly produces what it thinks are natural and unnatural links.